Raj-Sanjay-Shah/Twignet/README.md

 ## Discussed Notes
+### Data
-1. We have 7000 tweets which we split as train and test in most of the models.
+We have 7000 tweets which we split as train and test in most of the models.
 We have additional 2000 tweets which are untouched at the moment
 ### Preprocessing
 1. Text GCN: 5000:2000, 79.4
 	- 500: 6500, 71%